-In late 2003, following the enactment of DAB Law and Banking Law, Financial Supervision Department (FSD) established to discharge the DAB regulatory responsibilities.
+In late 2003, following the enactment of DAB Law and Banking Law, Financial Supervision Directorate (FSD) established to discharge the DAB regulatory responsibilities.
 Parallel with the growth and evolution of the activities in the banking sector, the FSD has also undergone major growth over the last decade.
-In 2003, the FSD used to consist of only 12 employees most of whom did not have banking supervision experience.
+In 2003, the FSD used to consist of only 12 employees most of whom were not familiar with advanced examination.
 During the following years, major efforts were exerted to increase the staff number and enhance the staff quality.
 A hiring program was launched to increase the FSD staff and was coupled with an intense training program, including online courses, on-the-job training and classroom instruction, both domestically and internationally.
 Training focused on a variety of relevant banking supervision topics, including: financial analysis; credit analysis; liquidity management; laws and regulations; asset/liability management; and computer skills.
 Between 2003 and 2008, banking laws and regulations were enacted, basic bank reporting requirements were established, on-site examinations were begun on a yearly cycle, and a quarterly offsite financial review process was begun.
 Initial policy and procedural manuals were developed for on-site examinations and supplemented with a training program.

 To have a Regulatory and supervisory framework aligned with international standards and best practices, thus enabling effective oversight over the financial system in Afghanistan.

-To have a stable and sound financial system in Afghanistan where banks and financial institutions provide conventional and Islamic banking products and services according to well established policies and procedures and based on good governance practices.
+To have a stable and sound financial system in Afghanistan where banks provide conventional banking products and services according to well established policies and procedures and based on good governance practices.

 Structure and Tasks: